Verbal Kent

-Dan Weiss (born July 22, 1978), better known by his stage name Verbal Kent, is an alternative hip hop artist from Chicago.
+Dan Weiss (born July 22, 1978), better known by his stage name Verbal Kent, is an American alternative hip hop artist from Chicago.

 Early life

 Weiss was born and raised in Chicago's Rogers Park neighborhood.
 He started writing at the age of 15, and later attended Columbia College Chicago as a music major.

 Career

 Organic Mind Unit

 In 1999, Weiss dropped out of college and founded Organic Mind Unit, a live hip hop band that performed in Chicago.
 Early versions of the group included eight rappers, with Weiss as the drummer.
 After he showed other OMU members some of his writing, they encouraged him to start rapping.
 He took on the moniker Verbal Kent, based on Roger “Verbal” Kint, the con artist played by Kevin Spacey in the 1995 film The Usual Suspects, who makes up a story based on his surroundings – a story that takes on a different meaning upon repeat viewings of the film.
 Weiss has said that he aspires to this sort of depth in his rhymes.